Hesham Abdul Wahab: Early life

-Sayyed Hesham Abdul Wahab was born in Riyadh, Saudi Arabia.
-Born in a family of musicians.
-His mother tongue is malayalam and nativity from Alappuzha, he took interest in music at a very young age and got professional training in Carnatic and Hindustani classical music.
-He started singing at the early age of 8 and was introduced to piano when he was 11.
+Sayyed Hesham Abdul Wahab hails from Alappuzha and was raised in Riyadh, Saudi Arabia, in a family of musicians.
+His mother tongue is Malayalam, and his family traces its origins to Alappuzha.
+He developed an interest in music at a young age and received professional training in Carnatic and Hindustani classical music.
+He began singing at the age of eight and was introduced to the piano at eleven.

-After completing schooling from International Indian School in Riyadh, Wahab went on to complete a diploma in audio engineering and a Bachelor of Arts degree in audio production from SAE Institute with top honors.
+After completing his schooling at the International Indian School in Riyadh, Wahab earned a diploma in audio engineering and a Bachelor of Arts degree in audio production from SAE Institute, graduating with top honors.

-Hesham married Ayshath Safa on 22 January 2018.
+Wahab married Ayshath Safa on 22 January 2018.

 Career

 Early career

-Hesham left Saudi Arabia to go to India in 2007 to be part of the music reality show Idea Star Singer which paved the way for his foray into playback singing and later composing.
+Hesham left Saudi Arabia for India in 2007 to be part of the music reality show Idea Star Singer which paved the way for his foray into playback singing and later composing.

 Recording career

 Wahab's first recording project was in 2013 with his first single Meri Dua produced by Offline Creations.
 He got his first major break when Andante Records signed him for their record label.
-His first album Qadam Badha(Step Forward), an amalgamation of Sufi music and World Music produced by eminent Iran born British singer-songwriter Sami Yusuf was released in 2015.
+His first album Qadam Badha (Step Forward), an amalgamation of Sufi music and World Music produced by eminent Iran-born British singer-songwriter Sami Yusuf was released in 2015.